StephanThierry/nodejs4synologynas/README.md

 ```
 1. Check the "PATH" statement in the above script and make sure the binaries of your version of "forever" is in that folder.
 It might change depending on you version of Node or forever.
 Correct it if it is not accurate.
-1. Copy this file into the folder ```/usr/local/etc/rc.d``` using the command `sudo cp /volume1/server/nodeserverstart.sh /usr/local/etc/rc.d`
+1. Copy this file into the folder ```/usr/local/etc/rc.d``` "rc.d" means run commands directory, and contains customs scrips that will be executed with "start" parameter af boot and "stop" parameter at shutdown.
+1. Using the command `sudo cp /volume1/server/nodeserverstart.sh /usr/local/etc/rc.d` will copy the script.
-1. Run the command ```sudo chmod +x /usr/local/etc/rc.d/nodeserverstart.sh``` to make the script executable.
+1. Run the command ```sudo chmod +x /usr/local/etc/rc.d/nodeserverstart.sh``` to make the script executable, otherwise it won't actually be executed.
 1. You should now be able to restart your server and the bootscript will make sure the service is started.

 ### Running the NodeJS REST service on port 80 using a custom subdomain name (optional):
 Theoretically you could run everything through the NodeJS server.
-Even serving static files etc. Thus eliminating the need for antoher webserver completely.
-But the buildt-in Nginx server does offer a lot of flexiblility and ease-of-use that, in NodeJS, would require in a lot of custom code to route everything coming in on port 80 to the correct place.
+Even serving static files etc. Thus eliminating the need for another webserver completely.
+But the built-in Nginx server does offer a lot of flexiblility and ease-of-use that, in NodeJS, would require in a lot of custom code to route everything coming in on port 80 to the correct place.
 So I'll assume you want to use the standard Nginx webserver in the "Web Station"-package for serving PHP- and static files.
 We will also be using the Nginx server to route the traffic to the correct NodeJS application based on the requested host-header.

-1. If you don't have a domain, or your DNS information has not propagated to your PC you can edit this file: PC: ```C:\Windows\System32\drivers\etc\hosts``` using Notepad in Admin mode.
+1. If you don't have a domain, or your DNS information has not propagated to the external IP of your PC, you can edit this file: PC: ```C:\Windows\System32\drivers\etc\hosts``` using Notepad in Admin mode.
 On Mac open a concole and use: ```sudo nano /etc/hosts```
     1. Add a line to the file: ```[SynologyIP] [subdomain.domain.com]```
     1. For example ```192.168.15.32 rest.thierry.com```
     1. This will enable your local machine to resolve the IP of your Synology NAS as that DNS name.